What is a Vapor Barrier Membrane for Soil Gas Mitigation?

 While the sub-slab installation of a vapor barrier will increase the cost of construction, it is the only responsible way to safely develop a property that is at risk for vapor intrusion.
 And, it may very well be the only legal way to build on a site that is overseen by local regulatory authorities.
 The cost of a vapor barrier is usually less than the potential cost of structural damage or health risks associated with vapor intrusion.

-The cost to install a vapor membrane can be kept down with planning and integration at the early phases of construction.
+The cost to install a vapor membrane can be kept down with planning and integration in the early phases of construction.
 It is possible to retrofit a vapor barrier down the line, but it is much more cost-effective to apply during construction.
-If a vapor barrier is not legally mandatory, it is still a prudent decision to install the protective layer for preventative care reasons to future contamination cases.
+If a vapor barrier is not legally mandatory, it is still a prudent decision to install the protective layer for preventative care reasons for future contamination cases.
 This will ensure that inhabitants are protected from problems arising in the future that will end up being more costly in the long run.

 Professional Assistance